 NZ Midwife 2-year Training/Director Common Knowledge Trust

-Let’s get the name thing out of the way.
+Let’s get the name (Wintergreen) thing out of the way.
 I have spent a large portion of my Life prior to immigrating to New Zealand in 1995 living in very traditional communities.

 In each community, I am Named.